oapicf/pinterest-sdk/clients/ruby/generated/docs/BusinessAccessAssetsApi.md

 api_instance = PinterestSdkClient::BusinessAccessAssetsApi.new
 business_id = '729090764583391194' # String | Unique identifier of the requesting business.
-update_partner_asset_access_body = PinterestSdkClient::UpdatePartnerAssetAccessBody.new({accesses: [PinterestSdkClient::UpdatePartnerAssetAccessBodyAccessesInner.new({partner_id: '1234567890123', asset_id: '549755885175', permissions: ["ANALYST", "ADMIN"]})]}) # UpdatePartnerAssetAccessBody | A list of assets and permissions to assign to your partners.
+update_partner_asset_access_body = PinterestSdkClient::UpdatePartnerAssetAccessBody.new({accesses: [PinterestSdkClient::UpdatePartnerAssetAccessBodyAccessesInner.new({asset_id: '549755885175', partner_id: '1234567890123', permissions: ["ANALYST", "ADMIN"]})]}) # UpdatePartnerAssetAccessBody | A list of assets and permissions to assign to your partners.

 begin
   # Assign/Update partner asset permissions